+Pamela Oliver

-Pamela Oliver University of Wisconsin - Madison Pamela.oliver@wisc.edu
+University of Wisconsin - Madison

-Abstract:

-This paper develops a conception of three "ethnic" dimensions derived from scholarship on the social construction of race and ethnicity: domination hierarchies, network relations, and intergenerationality.
-These abstract "ethnic" dimensions both are critical axes of analysis for all social movements and provide a theoretical account of when and how "ethnic" differences are central axes of movement mobilization.
-"Ethnic" distinctions, which include ethnicity, race, nationality, caste, language group and sometimes religion or clan, are distinguished from other axes of difference by intergenerational inheritance, ascription, childhood socialization into group membership, and ties to kinship.
-Some "ethnic" divisions are tied to the deepest foundations of modern nation-states.
+Pamela.oliver@wisc.edu

+orcid.org/0000-0001-7643-1008

+Abstract

+This paper draws on work in the social construction of race and ethnicity to explain why race/ethnic divisions are so often axes of domination and why these divisions are central to social movements.
+(1) Ethnic/racial groups are constructed in political processes that are tied to state formation and social movements.
+Many states (including the United States) have an ethnic/racial bias or footprint in their construction.
+Ethnic/racial groups that are numerical majorities have an advantage in determining state policies and state actions that advantage dominant groups over subordinate groups, create chains of interrelations that amplify differences in power and privilege, and take actions to prohibit or prevent reparations or redress for these past actions.
+(2) Network isolation and intergenerational transmission interact with structures of domination to reproduce domination over time.
 "Ethnicity" matters when ethnic boundaries are relatively sharp, consequential, and highly correlated with domination structures and social networks.
-Strong "ethnic" boundaries divide societies into majorities and minorities.
-Regardless of whether their goals are group-oriented or issue-oriented, all movements have an "ethnic" dimension in the sense that they draw from or map onto one or more ethnic groups.
-Movements arising from "ethnic" majorities have different dynamics from movements by "ethnic" minorities or mixed-ethnic movements.
-Processes of group formation derived from theories of the social construction of ethnicity illuminate other movement-relevant group formation processes, including class formation and politicial subcultures.
+Strong "ethnic" boundaries tend to divide societies into majorities and minorities.
+(3) Dominant groups develop and reproduce cultures of domination that include both hostile and benign paternalistic relations with other groups.
+Subordinate groups develop and reproduce cultures that intermingle opposition and submission.
+Collective identities are both imposed from without by the actions of others and asserted from within.
+Identities and cultural practices are developed collectively within social networks and influenced by the actions and speech of political actors, including social movements.
+(4) Regardless of whether their goals are group-oriented or issue-oriented, all movements in an ethnically-divided or ethnically-hierarchical society have an "ethnic" dimension in the sense that they draw from or map onto one or more ethnic groups.
+Movements arising from privileged "ethnic" majorities have different dynamics from movements by disadvantaged "ethnic" minorities or mixedethnic movements.

+Processes of group formation derived from theories of the social construction of ethnicity illuminate other movement-relevant group formation processes, including class formation and political subcultures.
 Lying at the intersection of the sociology of social movements and the sociology of race and ethnicity, the "ethnic" dimensions are revealed as a lens for understanding the general problems of group and identity formation and collective mobilization that lie at the heart of both areas.

-Note: This is a complete draft of a paper that is in the process of being further revised and edited between its preparation on 1/6/16 and the ASA meeting in August 2016 to tighten arguments and provide more citations to relevant literature.
-Please contact the author for an updated version before citing or quoting.
+The Ethnic Dimensions in Social Movements